 We currently have over 8,800 family collections which contain information from church records, estate records, tax records, burial information from a 1930s cemetery survey, and obituaries, wedding and engagement announcements clipped from the local newspapers.
 The family files also contain materials contributed by researchers and volunteers, which could include research queries, family charts and group sheets, research notes, photocopies of legal documents, and other materials collected by researchers.
 We also have a large collection of family genealogies that have been donated by the authors.

 Other important genealogy resources are Family Genealogical Reports compiled by the Historical Society of York County beginning in the 1930s.
 The Family Report provides data about one particular family that was available at the time of compilation.
 They are useful to the researcher who wants to get a broad overview of a particular family’s presence in York County.
 Click the link above for the searchable Family Reports database.

-The York County History Center also has a large collection of family genealogies that have been donated by the authors, an online database of scanned Bible Records, and is one of the only repositories in Pennsylvania that has the two major York County newspapers and their predecessors on microfilm.
+The York County History Center also has an online database of scanned Bible Records and is one of the only repositories in Pennsylvania that has the two major York County newspapers and their predecessors on microfilm.
 In addition the Library & Archives has subscriptions to the online databases Ancestry.com/Library Edition, Newspapers.com/Pennsylvania Edition and Fold3, a source for U.S. military records.
-For researchers who live out of the area, click the links below for more information on our research by mail service.
+For researchers who live out of the area, click the link below for more information on our research by mail service.

 Original Land Record Maps and Books – by Neal Otto Hively